 Can you take CBD with anxiety medications

-CBD may help with the transitioning or to support the other anxiety medications.
+CBD may help with the transitioning from other anxiety medications.

 Some key points on this.

-Always work with your doctor (yes, the one who gave you benzo or SSRI after 10 minute discussion).
+Always work with your doctor (Not sure about the one who gave you benzo or SSRI after a 10-minute discussion).

-Sorry...check out our story why we're a bit skeptical!
+Sorry...check out our story as to why we're a bit skeptical!

 We've gone through the different pathways that CBD works on with anxiety.